 The good thing about that is that, in your journey to finding the strings that work best for how you play and how you want to sound, you’re incredibly unlikely to find a set that you just can’t stand to play.
 Typically you’ll load ’em up, play them for a few weeks, and then try another.

-So when you’re playing your current guitar, think about a few things
+So when you’re playing your current guitar, think about a few things (and check out our full guitar string guide).

 When people talk about strings, they usually talk in terms of the thinnest strings.
 For example when people say they play 9s – that usually means they play a .009 – .042 gauge set.